cortrudolph/SLU_IO_Psych/content/authors/Cort Rudolph/_index.md

 He is a consulting editor for *Work, Aging and Retirement* and an associate editor for *Group and Organization Management* and serves on the editorial review boards of the *Journal of Managerial Psychology*, the *Journal of Occupational and Organizational Psychology*, *Consulting Psychology Journal: Practice and Research*, the *Journal of Vocational Behavior*, the *Journal of Organizational Behavior*, and *Leadership Quarterly*.

-Cort is an elected fellow of the Society for Industrial and Organizatioanl Psychology.
+Cort is an elected fellow of the Society for Industrial and Organizational Psychology.